 - ED 101a, Literacy, Social Studies, and Other Topics, including a one day/week pre-practicum in the same classroom in which the candidate will student teach, is taken in the fall semester of senior year prior to full-time student teaching

 - ED 101b, Arts, Multiculturalism, and Other Topics, and ED 111e, Student Teaching, spring of the senior year.
-Students are expected to take no other courses than ED 101b and ED 111e, full-time student teaching, in the spring semester of the senior year.
+Students are expected to take no other courses than ED 101b and ED 111e, full-time student teaching, in the spring semester of the senior year (or 7th semester for mid-year students).

 Students must pass the MTEL Communications and Literacy Skills Test before enrolling in ED 111e (student teaching).